burkh4rt/Unsupervised-Multimodal-Trajectory-Modeling/README.md

 [![DOI](https://zenodo.org/badge/692068384.svg)](https://zenodo.org/badge/latestdoi/692068384)

-We propose and validate a mixture of state space models to perform unsupervised clustering of short trajectories.
+We propose and validate a mixture of state space models to perform unsupervised clustering of short trajectories[^1].
 Within the state space framework, we let expensive-to-gather biomarkers correspond to hidden states and readily obtainable cognitive metrics correspond to measurements.
 Upon training with expectation maximization, we find that our clusters stratify persons according